Schoolboy215/boggle-server/README.md

 ## Docker ##
 This repository is "dockerized" and automatically pushes a new image to DockerHub every time it changes.
 Example for how to install/run:
 * Pulls the most recent image from DockerHub and runs it on port 80 in a new container called "boggle-server"
-  * `docker run -p 80:80 -d --name boggle-server schoolboy215/boggle-server:master`
+  * `docker run -p 80:80 -d --name boggle-server schoolboy215/boggle-server`
+* If you need to change the default .env
   * Bring up a shell inside the container
     * `docker exec -it boggle-server bash`
-* Create a .env file and add the key/value pairs appropriate to your setup as outlined above
   * Restart the container
     * `docker restart boggle-server`